Vincent Arcilesi, (1932 - 2022)

 My work reflects my two great passions in life: the human figure and the landscape.
 I try to portray the nude form, both male and female, in all its sensuous glory.
 I have painted compositions since 1964 and started painting landscapes on site in 1966.
 While at School of the Art Institute of Chicago, where I was trained as an abstract painter, I fell under the spell of the great French Impressionist paintings in their collection.
 Over the years, the two strains have become intermingled so that many of my large paintings depict nude figures in various landscapes, mythic as well as real.
 Classical drapery and banners are a keynote of my work, whether as a background for a studio portrait or as an integral part of the design motif of a landscape composition.
 In my last ten solo shows, sensual clothed and unclothed figures appear in the landscapes and cityscapes of Morocco, Italy, New York, Paris, London, St. Petersburg, Russia, Mexico City, and Rome…

 Arcilesi attended Furman University in Greenville, SC.
 Receiving a BFA in Design at the University of Oklahoma, he eventually moved to Chicago to achieve a BFA and MFA in Drawing and painting at the School of the Art Institute of Chicago where he met his wife Nan Chapin Arcilesi.
 Arcilesi has exhibited in NYC and internationally extensively since 1966, including Solo shows, Museum shows including the Whitney Biennial, the Brooklyn Museum, the Butler Institute of American Art (Youngstown, Ohio), the San Francisco Museum of Art, the Corcoran Gallery of Art, Washington, DC, and the Museum of Modern and Contemporary Art in Verona, Italy.
 His work is included in a number of books and other publications and he is represented in numerous collections both public and private, including the Hirshhorn Museum, Washington DC, the Museum of Contemporary Art, Chicago, IL and The Art Institute of Chicago, IL.
-Arcilesi's work has been shown alongside great artists such as Lennart Anderson, Philip Pearlstein, Alex Katz, Wayne Thiebaud, Fairfield Porter amongst others.
+Arcilesi's work has been shown alongside great artists such as Lennart Anderson, Philip Pearlstein, Alice Neel, Alex Katz, Wayne Thiebaud, Fairfield Porter amongst others.
 He retired in 2015 as full professor at FIT, where he taught life drawing and painting.

 Since his art school days, the fiercely independent artist Vincent Arcilesi, whose mature work Edward Lucie-Smith described in his book American Realism as a deliberate turning away from the accepted idea of the Modern, has been a prolific painter of landscapes and, more recently, of cityscapes.
 At the Art Institute of Chicago, Arcilesi was one of the few students less interested in jumping on the Hairy Who bandwagon than in immersing himself in the school’s terrific collection of Impressionist and Post Impressionist masterpieces.